 Longmont is only about 45 minutes from Denver and 30 minutes from Boulder and people who live and work in Longmont love the convenience it provides.
 With widely-available high-speed cable, DSL and Wireless Internet services, Longmont business people can stay connected to the global community, but at the same time, they enjoy living in a town that takes 10 minutes to drive from one end to the other.

-In 2014, Longmont launched NextLight, a high speed fiber optic network that will provide businesses and residents with upload speeds of 1 gigabit per second, providing one of the fastest internet networks in the nation.
+In 2014, Longmont launched NextLight, a high speed fiber optic network that provides businesses and residents with upload speeds of 1 gigabit per second, providing one of the fastest internet networks in the nation.

 Whether you are a small established business or a new company moving to town, Longmont provides a variety of business resources, and through a partnership with the Longmont Economic Development Partnership, Longmont encourages economic development through business retention and recruitment.